 How to measure up for curtain poles and brackets

 Curtains should neatly frame your window when pulled open.
-To achieve this, your pole will have to extend beyond the edges of your window surrounds by around 15-20cm (6-8").
-So when you've measured the width of your window, you need to add an extra 30-40cm (12-16").
-The pole should be mounted 5cm-15cm above the top of the window, while it's supporting brackets need to be fixed 50mm in from each end of the pole, allowing room for a curtain ring before the end finial.
-Heavier curtains usually require an extra, central bracket.
+To achieve this, your pole should extend beyond the edges of your window surrounds by around 15-20cm (6-8").
+So, when you've measured the width of your window, you need to add an extra 30-40cm (12-16").
+Many of our poles can be cut down to size, or we offer extendable poles to ensure a perfect fit.
+The pole should be mounted 5cm-15cm above the top of the window, while it's supporting brackets need to be fixed 50mm in from each end of the pole.
+Larger poles will come with an extra, central bracket for support.

 How to measure up for curtain tracks

 Your curtain track needs to extend slightly beyond your window's edges, so when you've measured your window's width you should add an extra 30-40cm (12-16") to give you a 15-20cm (6-8") overlap either side.
-As tracks come in set sizes, you'll obviously need one that you can easily cut down to the required size.
+We offer a range of tracks which can be cut down to size for a perfect fit.
 The brackets should be fitted 25mm in from each end of the track and at least 50mm above the window recess.

 3. How do I put up a curtain pole or track?

 How to fit a curtain pole

 Using a pencil, mark where you'll be fixing your brackets to the wall, including indications of where you'll be securing them in place with screws.
 Drill your holes, fit with rawl plugs, then screw in the wall brackets.